Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.NetworkObject.md

 <div class="markdown level1 summary">

-Gets if the object is the the personal clients player object
+Gets if the object is the personal clients player object

 </div>